 Fear Factor: Advanced Seminar in Anxiety Disorders

 CAMS-UA 205 Prerequisite: Child and Adolescent Psychopathology (CAMS-UA 101) or permission of the instructor.
 Offered in the fall, spring, and summer.
 Angelosante, Masia, Spindel.
 4 points.

 How do anxiety disorders develop?
 How can they be successfully treated?
 What distinguishes anxiety from other mental health disorders?
 Examines anxiety disorders (such as phobias or obsessions and compulsions) by reviewing research and clinical data.
 Students observe a diagnostic assessment of a child or teen with an anxiety disorder and debate the risks and benefits of different treatment modalities.

 Advanced Seminar: Attachment and Loss

 CAMS-UA 206 Prerequisite: Child and Adolescent Psychopathology (CAMS-UA 101) or permission of the instructor.
 Offered in the fall and spring.
-Becker-Weidman.
 4 points.

 Can early experiences of separation and loss lead to psychological, behavioral, and psychosomatic problems?
 Can these problems be addressed in the context of a healing relationship?
 Examines how healthy interpersonal attachment is defined, facilitated, and maintained, along with key principles of effective bonding.
-Considers how early neglect and trauma can lead to a disrupted or fractured attachment style among children.
+Considers how neglect and trauma may lead to a disrupted or fractured attachment style among children.
 Utilizes specific examples from adoption and foster care and their long-term effects on building satisfying relationships.

 Lab: Advanced Study of Clinical Intervention and Clinical Research